 A MAN IN A PUB

-I am a single man of about forty-two and although I have had my fair share of close encounters with women seriously intent on introducing ME to my future in-laws and a priest, I have, all in all, escaped unscathed and unscarred.
+I am a single man of about forty-two and although I have had my fair share of close encounters with women seriously intent on introducing ME to my future in-laws and a priest, I have, all-in-all, escaped unscathed and unscarred.

-However, in the last few years, my parents (they are still alive) and my closest friends keep on advising me in earnest to start finding a nice little wife for myself and not to leave it too late.
+However, in the last few years, my parents and my closest friends keep on advising me to start finding a nice little wife for myself and not to leave it too late.

 Too late for what?
 I ask myself.